Find Out What a Robo Dialer Is and How to Protect Yourself From Illegal Ones

 - Wait until you are asked to provide your debit or credit card details

-- Open the DoNotPay homepage in your web browser or on your iOS device
+- Open the DoNotPay homepage in your

 - Click on the Robo Revenge option